yablochko8/typespark/README.md

 PM2 shows the most recent error logs when you fire it up.
 This can sometimes be confusing.
 Use `pm2 flush` to clear out this noise.

-## Backlog (i.e. NOT built yet)

-1. Investigate/fix the tailwind warnings that sometimes appear.
+## Future Features

+### Upcoming Priorities

+1. Store in pwd, not ~/typespark
 1. Better script commmunication: don't run them automatically, show them in echo messages.
 Add them to the project README.
-1. Wrap this script in a JS command so that it can be called by npx, for now just check for Mac and error out if non Mac
 1. For full-stack projects add a shared folder at parent level (for types etc) by default
+1. Add a better .env default and .env.example
+1. Make README.md boilerplate better
+1. Give the app a script that lets you fire up all created elements using pm2 at a later stage, and then use that in this script.

+### Low Priority

 1. Add support for non-Mac.
+1. Fix the test suite part of this script so it works again with new folder structure.